-DIN - (Deutsche Industrial Norman) A German standard for the manufacturing of microscope lenses.
-DIN is not a quality standard but one of commonality.
+DIN - (Deutsche Industrial Normen originally Deutsches Institut für Normung.)
+A German standard for the manufacturing of microscope lenses.
+DIN lenses will be interchangeable from one DIN microscope to another.

 EYE POINT or EYE RELIEF - the distance from the eyepiece lens to your eye where a full field of view can be seen.